"

 Category Similarities Differences

-Reasons why departments engage in curriculum mapping
+Reasons departments engage in curriculum mapping

 • to analyze course progression